 The reaction can play out in different ways, but whatever the Protagonist does during the “reaction” stage, he or she will do something else after the complication.

 This is whatever happens to make the protagonist stop reacting, and start acting.
-It can be a switch between being passive to being active, like in The Lion King, to being active.
+It can be a switch from passive to active, like in The Lion King.
 Or it can mean a change of direction or a different approach, like in The Hunger Games.

 - is a bad decision, mistake, or accident